percona/psmysql-docs/docs/quickstart-yum.md

 ## Installation steps

-The examles of the "expected output" depend on the operating system.
+The "expected output" depends on the operating system.
 The following examples are based on Oracle Linux 9.3.
 {.power-number}

 1. Use the YUM package manager to install `percona-release`.